Special Use Supported Scaffolds

 A step, platform and trestle ladder scaffold is a supported scaffold consisting of a platform supported directly on the rungs of step ladders or a building wall.

 - Verify scaffold platforms are placed no higher than the second-highest rung or step of the ladder supporting the platform.

 - Check that all ladders meet the requirements of 1926 Subpart X (Stairways and Ladders).

 - Ensure ladders are prevented from slipping by how they are placed, fastened or equipped.

 - Make sure job-made ladders are not permitted to be used for these scaffolds.

-- Make sure these scaffolds must not be bridged one to another.
+- Make sure these scaffolds are not bridged one to another.

-Check these scaffolds to make sure they are constructed in accordance with the requirements for the following scaffolds, as appropriate:
+Check Plasterer, Decorator, and Large-Area Scaffolds to make sure they are constructed in accordance with the requirements in 1926 Subpart L for the following scaffolds, as appropriate:

 Note: The guidelines for pole scaffolds, or tube and coupler scaffolds, may be applied.